roman-milk/roman-milk.github.io/anniversary.md

+===

- ****** Anniversary Ch.
-02 ****** byStoryTeller07© Walking back down the isle in shame she no longer wiggled her arse at him rather she tried to minimise the sensations only the small plug up her bottom and the rubbing of the bobbles was even more effective.
+Walking back down the isle in shame she no longer wiggled her arse at him rather she tried to minimise the sensations only the small plug up her bottom and the rubbing of the bobbles was even more effective.
 Her extended nipples and lips were still sensitive, still in the grip of the latex suit, which gripped and massaged every part of her body as she moved.
 Standing before this stranger was so humiliating she dare not look him in the eye.
 It was not that he had touched her but she had responded so wantonly.
 At least he had the good grace to make no comment yet his smile said it all.
 "I see you've sold another."
 Aurora jumped at the sound of Tommy's voice.
 How long had he been back, had he witnessed her sordid performance?
 He, like the customer, made no comment but she wondered if his smile was from thinking about the commission or what he had just witnessed.
 It occurred to her that just maybe the store was closed and this was a set up planned by her husband and Tommy's brother.
 Trying to believe this she began to relax a little trying to think of some way to tease it out of him without revealing the game she was trapped in.
 Before the conversation could begin a young exuberant woman burst through the door.
 "Hi."
 She said in a strong confidant voice.

  Without the slightest break in her approach to the counter she took in the sight of Aurora looking obviously flustered, still warm from her orgasm.
 "I'm looking for something but I don't know what.
 I'm hot to trot baby."
 She smiled at Aurora ignoring Tommy.
 "We have a special discount on some fashion stuff."
 Tommy said, trying to break in between the two women.
 "This outfit."
 He began.
 She screwed up her face in disgust.
 "That is so disgusting.
 You look like some plastic doll ready for some dirty old man to use."
 She said, looking Aurora up and down.
 "Have you got something feminine?"
 She asked.
 Aurora was mortified feeling her face redden as though slapped hard by this young woman.
 What was worse she had been very nearly right.
 She felt like telling her something feminine would be wasted on her.
 She was dressed in boots, baggy jeans and a soft flannel shirt, the only thing about her that looked soft, though hardly feminine.